(Click on the images in this post to enlarge them.)

-The enset plant grows in many parts of Africa and Asia, and it’s often called the false banana because it resembles a banana plant.
+The enset plant – sometimes called “the tree against hunger,” because of its importance – grows in many parts of Africa and Asia, and it’s often called the false banana because it resembles a banana plant.
 But enset produces no edible fruit, so the Gurage and other Ethiopian cultures eat the tree itself.
 (At the end of this entry, I’ll offer links to videos that show how Ethiopians harvest enset and prepare qocho.)

 Using the enset species Ensete ventricosum, Ethiopians chop the flesh of the plant’s thick trunk into a liquid meal, then form it into a dough-like mass and bury it in the ground wrapped in the big green leaves of the plant.
 After a few days or weeks, they dig up the now-fermented “bread,” form it into strips or flat loaves, and heat it on a stove or a mitad, the round hotplate used to make injera.